cwand/mmct/docs/documentation.md

 ### Using multiple threads (`mt_tester`)

-Since most computers have multiple processors, the Monte Carlo sampling can typically be sped up by running the sampling process in multiple threads. mmct supports this feature with the `mt_tester` class, which is a derived class from the `tester` class, with the only difference being the parallilsation of
+Since most computers have multiple processors, the monte carlo sampling can typically be sped up by running the sampling process in multiple threads. mmct supports this feature with the `mt_tester` class, which is a derived class from the `tester` class, with the only difference being the parallilsation of